AverageVaeb/AverageVaeb/README.md

 <div align="center">
 Anyways...
-I'll probably update this sooner or later but feel free to talk to me <3
+This is a WIP so I'll probably update this sooner or later but feel free to talk to me <3